Bart De Wever: Premiership (2025–)

 De Wever was officially sworn in as Prime Minister on 3 February 2025.
 He was the first Flemish nationalist and eurosceptic politician to serve as a Belgian prime minister, and his victory was described by some political observers to be a part of a recent trend of right-wing and populist governments in Western Europe.
 Despite his previous campaigns for Flemish independence, De Wever said in an interview with Walloon broadcaster RTBF that Francophone voters did not have to worry about his premiership and that he would aim to cooperate with parties from the French-speaking region in government.
 De Wever stated in his initial address that the core focuses of his government would be on welfare and tax reform, stricter immigration policies, reductions in European Union regulations, expanding nuclear power and increasing Belgium's defence spending to 2% of GDP by 2029 to meet NATO commitments.

 Domestic policies

 In April 2025, De Wever announced the "Easter Agreement" of future policies that were negotiated between the N-VA and Dutch and French-speaking parties in government.
 The deal included raising Belgium's defense budget partially funded from taxes on frozen Russian assets and establishing a "Defence Fund" supported dividends from state-owned companies.
 In the agreement, De Wever also said that unemployment benefits will be limited to a maximum of two years with exceptions for those studying medical degrees.

 De Wever also pledged that Belgium would follow a stricter line on asylum and immigration by automatically rejecting asylum claims from migrants already registered in another EU country, tightened laws on family migration, raising the cost of applying for Belgian citizenship and returning foreign criminals housed in Belgian jails to their country of origin.

+He decided to implement austerity measures, including a time limit on unemployment benefits (which had previously been unlimited but degressive), tougher pension rules (periods of unemployment would no longer be taken into account), a review of wage indexation methods, a review of VAT rates applicable to various consumer goods, budget cuts in government departments and public services, etc. The unions called on workers to mobilize against this plan, leading to a general strike at the end of November 2025.